allennrbc/Software-Tools-Spring-2024/README.md

     analysis of data from IPUMS.org <https://corporate.walmart.com/about>
     has found that retail consistently sustains a higher level of part-time workers when compared with other sectors.

-# Openings and Quit Rates in Sector by Month

 # HELP - I need a spark
 Brain storming
 Can we assume that people who quit are dissatisfied?